 Many of the actors from Hollywood’s Golden Age were car guys.
 Gary Cooper, Clark Gable, Errol Flynn and Tyrone Power are just a few of the many Hollywood notables who owned the fastest and most exotic cars of their day.
 Actors who came into their own in the 1950’s, 60’s and 70’s, like James Dean, James Garner, Steve McQueen and Paul Newman raced cars when they weren’t on set.

-Fast forward to the present and you’ll see the current crop of Hollywood notables such as Tim Allen, Nicolas Cage, Adam Carolla, Patrick Dempsey, Johnny Depp, Jay Leno, Jerry Seinfeld and many others driving some of the coolest vehicles on the road.
+Fast forward to the present and you’ll see well known personalities such as Tim Allen, Nicolas Cage, Adam Carolla, Patrick Dempsey, Johnny Depp, Jay Leno, Jerry Seinfeld and many others driving some of the coolest vehicles on the road.

 The Television Motion Picture Car Club was founded in Hollywood, California by entertainment industry insiders who organized this legacy into the first car club of its kind, an organization where anyone who works in or is associated with the television, motion picture, music, radio, sports and motorsports industries can get together, connect with old friends, make new ones and share their passion for the automobile.